jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

 WantedBy=multi-user.target
 ```

-Put the `.service` file in the `/etc/systemd/system` directory using a symbolic link:
+Copy the `.service` file into the `/etc/systemd/system` directory using a symbolic link:

     sudo ln -s /path/to/xxx.service /etc/systemd/system/xxx.system

+Then enable and start the service with:

+    sudo systemctl --now enable xxx

 You can see the status of the service with: